Journalist Law School

 The challenge of reporting on the legal system without a law degree is daunting.
 To help support journalists who cover the courts on national, regional or local levels, the Civil Justice Program at Loyola Law School, Los Angeles, has developed the journalist law program consisting of a four-day intensive seminar on the legal system.
 Lectures, lodging and most meals are covered by the program.
-View the program overview or for further details.
+View the program overview or the JLS 2017 brochure for further details.

 About the Application Process

 - The application process closed at 11:59 p.m.
 PST on Wednesday, Feb.
 15, 2017.

 - Admissions status notifications will be sent the first week of April 2017.